Last Updated on November 15, 2018

 - Tap the bone using an appropriately sized tapper

-- Use a screw length so as to allow the screw to protrude 2 mm beyond the far cortex
+- Use a screw length to allow the screw to protrude 2 mm beyond the far cortex

 Lag screw fixation of an oblique or spiral fracture requires neutralization by a plate if sufficient stability is to be achieved to allow immediate rehabilitation without external protection.